The psychology Major and Minor use the methods and content of psychological science to teach students to:

 PSY 310 ISP: Psychopathology: Examines how psychological distress, dysfunction, and deviation impacts emotional, cognitive, and behavioral functioning.
 Defines and critiques the psychological disorders presented in the DSM-5.
 Introduces possible etiological factors and treatment options of specific psychological disorders.
 Prerequisite: PSY 150.

 PSY 312 ISP: Psychology and the Law: Focuses on psychological research of direct relevance to the legal system.
 Topics may include police interrogation and confessions, the reliability of eyewitness testimony, scientific jury selection, competency, and the insanity defense.
 Prerequisite: PSY 150.

 PSY 313 ISP: Psychology of Religious Experience: Provides an overview of historical and modern research and theory in the psychology of religion, focusing on empirical studies and religious behaviors.
 Discussions center on the relationships between religious and scientific world views.
 Topics include the relationship between religious beliefs and practices and child rearing, mental and physical health, brain functioning, and life after death experiences.
 Prerequisite: PSY 150.

-PSY 315 Intermediate Topics in Psychology: Focuses on a specific topic or field in psychology which is not covered elsewhere in the curriculum.
+PSY 315 Intermediate Topics in Psychology: Focuses on a specific topic or field in psychology not covered elsewhere in the curriculum.
 May be repeated for credit.